TrainingByPackt/Applied-Unsupervised-Learning-with-Python/README.md

 You'll need the following software installed in advance:
 *	__Operating systems__: Windows 7 SP1 64-bit, Windows 8.1 64-bit, or Windows 10 64-bit; Linux (Ubuntu, Debian, Red Hat, or Suse); or the latest version of OS X
 *	__Python__: 3.6.5 or later, preferably 3.7; available through https://www.python.org/downloads/release/python-371/
-*	__Anaconda__: This is for the basemap module of mlp_toolkits; go to https://www.anaconda.com/distribution/, download the 3.7 version, and follow the instructions to install it.
+*	__Anaconda__: This is for the basemap module of `mlp_toolkits`; go to https://www.anaconda.com/distribution/, download the 3.7 version, and follow the instructions to install it.